FauthD/amlogic-u-boot-scripts/README.md

 # How to get sources of the scripts
 The executable scripts contain a binary header with a checksum followed by the text of the script.
 That allows to use a hex editor like ghex to extract the script text.

 Armbian contains the sources additionally to the binary versions.
-So there e it is easy to get them.
+So there it is easy to get them.